 Adding some movements while passing will simulate game circumstances.
 Start this drill at one goal and move towards the other.
 Again, you will need a partner to train.
 Keep a steady distance of 20 feet between the two of you and jog slowly towards the other goal while passing the ball back and forth.

 Once you make it to the other goal, start going back, but maintain your positions.
 This way, you can practice passing to the other side as well.
-To become better, you can increase the moving speed, distance between you and your partner or passing speed.
+To become better, you can increase the moving speed, the distance between you and your partner or passing speed.

 Accuracy in shooting